MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/achievements/live-achievements-eb-vs-tm.md

 Title-managed Achievements was previously called "Achievements 2017".

 Title-managed Achievements is simpler than event-based Achievements, using direct calling, simple configuration, and local troubleshooting.
-The title-managed Achievements system enables game developers to use a direct-calling model to unlock achievements for new Xbox Live games on Xbox One, Windows 10, Windows 10 Phone, Android, and iOS.
+The title-managed Achievements system enables game developers to use a direct-calling model to unlock achievements for new Xbox Live games on Xbox One (or later), Windows 10, Windows 10 Phone, Android, and iOS.

 ## Introduction